Vietnam.vn - Nền tảng quảng bá Việt Nam

 In a new study published in The Lancet , a team of experts at the Union Hospital of Tongji Medical University (Wuhan) used a genetically modified virus to inject directly into the patient's body.

-The virus will find T cells and program them to attack cancer cells without the need for outside intervention.
+This virus will find T cells and program them to attack cancer cells without the need for outside intervention.

-In a phase 1 trial, the team treated four patients with multiple myeloma — the second most common blood cancer — with a single injection.
-The treatment took just 72 hours, rather than the 3-6 weeks required with traditional CAR-T therapy.
+In a phase 1 trial, the team treated four patients with multiple myeloma – the second most common blood cancer – with a single injection.
+The treatment took just 72 hours, rather than the 3-6 weeks required for traditional CAR-T therapy.

 After two months of follow-up, two patients achieved strict complete remission (tumor lesions disappeared), and the remaining two achieved partial remission (tumor shrinkage after 28 days).

-A Chinese social media platform specializing in cell therapy called it a “milestone” in the field and said that if tested on a larger scale, the technology could completely change the current “custom medicine” model.
+A Chinese social media platform specializing in cell therapy called it “a milestone” in the field and said that if tested on a larger scale, the technology could completely change the current “custom medicine” model.

 Source: https://baoquocte.vn/trung-quoc-tim-thay-cach-chua-ung-thu-co-san-khong-can-dieu-che-rieng-cho-tung-nguoi-321570.html